-I (Andrew Belt) generally do not accept unpaid contributions to the Rack codebase itself due to time costs.
+VCV generally does not accept unpaid code contributions (i.e. pull requests and patches) to Rack due to time costs.

 - research to devise the best solution with a convincing argument

 - generalizability to solve similar issues and flexibility for solving future solutions without a complete rewrite

 - future-proofing to avoid unnecessarily breaking patches or API/ABI in the near future